MicrosoftDocs/SupportArticles-docs/support/sql/install/sqlserver-patching-issues.md

 # Troubleshoot common SQL Server patching issues

-This article provides general procedures to troubleshoot any issues that you may run into while applying a Service Pack (SP) or a Cumulative Update (CU) for your SQL Server instance.
-It also provides detailed procedures for solving the following failure messages associated with patching:
+This article provides general steps to troubleshoot issues that you may run into while applying a Service Pack (SP) or a Cumulative Update (CU) for your SQL Server instance.
+It also provides details for solving the following error messages associated with patching:

-- "Wait on Database Engine recovery handle failed, 912, and 3417 error messages when executing upgrade scripts.
+- "Wait on Database Engine recovery handle failed" and errors [912](/sql/relational-databases/errors-events/mssqlserver-912-database-engine-error), and [3417](/sql/relational-databases/errors-events/mssqlserver-3417-database-engine-error)  when executing upgrade scripts.
-- Various setup errors that occur due to missing  MSI files or patch files in the Windows installer cache.
+- Setup errors that occur due to missing MSI files or patch files in the Windows installer cache.
 - "The Database Engine system data directory in the registry is not valid" or "the User Log directory in the registry is not valid".
 - "Network path was not found" and other errors that can occur when Remote Registry Service or Admin shares are disabled on your Always On Failover Cluster instance (FCI) or Always On Availability Groups (AG).

-For a complete list of currently available updates for your SQL version and download locations, see the [Determine the version, edition, and update level - SQL Server](../general/determine-version-edition-update-level.md) section.

-For more information about supportability and servicing timelines for your SQL version, see the [Microsoft Product Lifecycle Page](/lifecycle/products/?terms=sql) section.

-For information on servicing models for different versions of SQL Server, see the [Incremental Servicing Model for SQL Server Updates](https://support.microsoft.com/topic/an-incremental-servicing-model-is-available-from-the-sql-server-team-to-deliver-hotfixes-for-reported-problems-6209f7b4-20a5-1a45-5042-5df411263e8b) and [Modern Servicing Model for SQL 2017 and later versions](/archive/blogs/sqlreleaseservices/announcing-the-modern-servicing-model-for-sql-server) sections.

-## CU and SP installation general info
+## Cumulative Updates and Service Pack installation prerequisites information

 This section provides information on the CU and SP installation prerequisites.